-INTERIM DIRECTOR: Jeffrey Klug, B.S.
-DEPARTMENT SECRETARY: Jennifer Rodrick CAMPUS OFFICES:
+INTERIM DIRECTOR: DEPARTMENT SECRETARY: CAMPUS OFFICES:

-North Hall 139 (909) 384-4431 Jeanne Marquis, M.A.
-(909) 384-4404
+Jeffrey Klug, B.S.
+Jennifer Rodrick North Hall 139 (909) 384-4431 Jeanne Marquis, M.A.
+(909) 384-4404 enforcement officer.

 The Criminal Justice courses are designed to meet the needs and interests of individuals interested in law enforcement or related careers.
-Specialized training is available for persons interested in becoming a Basic Dispatcher, a reserve officer, or a full-time law enforcement officer.
+Specialized training is available for persons interested in becoming a Basic Dispatcher, a reserve officer, or a full-time law